 Other Awards.
-In the event Mr. Alberini's employment is terminated by the Company without "cause", by Mr. Alberini for "good reason" (as such terms are defined in his employment agreement), or due to a non-renewal of the term of the employment agreement by the Company, as to each other stock option, restricted stock, restricted stock unit or similar equity award granted to Mr. Alberini by the Company that is then outstanding and otherwise unvested (notwithstanding anything contained in the applicable award agreement or the 2004 Equity Incentive Plan), (a) the equity award will vest as to a pro-rata portion of the number of shares subject to the award covered by the next time and service-based vesting installment applicable to the award that is otherwise scheduled to vest after the date of Mr. Alberini's termination of employment (pro-rata based on the number of days of employment during the period beginning on the last time and service-based vesting date under the applicable award that occurred prior to the termination of employment and ending on the next time and service-based vesting date under the applicable award that was next scheduled to occur after the termination of employment), and (b) as to an award that is subject to performance-based vesting requirements, the award will remain subject to the applicable performance-based vesting conditions and the pro-rata vesting provided for above will apply only as to the next installment scheduled to vest pursuant to the time and service-based vesting conditions applicable to the award.
-If, however, such a termination of Mr. Alberini's employment occurs within 12 months before, upon, or within two years after a change in control, as to each such stock option, restricted stock, restricted stock unit or similar equity award granted to Mr. Alberini by the Company that is then outstanding and otherwise unvested (and did not otherwise accelerate pursuant to the foregoing provisions), the time and service-based vesting condition applicable to the equity award will no longer apply in its entirety, and any performance-based condition and timing of payment of the award will be as provided in the applicable award agreement.
+In the event Mr. Alberini's employment is terminated by the Company without "cause", by Mr. Alberini for "good reason" (as such terms are defined in the Alberini Employment Agreement) prior to February 2, 2030, as to each other stock option, restricted stock, restricted stock unit or similar equity award granted to Mr. Alberini by the Company that is then outstanding and otherwise unvested (notwithstanding anything contained in the applicable award agreement or the 2004 Equity Incentive Plan), (a) the equity award will vest as to a pro-rata portion of the number of shares subject to the award covered by the next time- and service-based vesting installment applicable to the award that is otherwise scheduled to vest after the date of Mr. Alberini's termination of employment (pro-rata based on the number of days of employment during the period beginning on the last time and service-based vesting date under the applicable award that occurred prior to the termination of employment and ending on the next time- and service-based vesting date under the applicable award that was next scheduled to occur after the termination of employment), and (b) as to an award that is subject to performance-based vesting requirements, the award will remain subject to the applicable performancebased vesting conditions and the pro-rata vesting provided for above will apply only as to the next installment scheduled to vest pursuant to the time- and service-based vesting conditions applicable to the award.
+If, however, such a termination of Mr. Alberini's employment occurs within 12 months before, upon, or within two years after a change in control, as to each such stock option, restricted stock, restricted stock unit or similar equity award granted to Mr. Alberini by the Company that is then outstanding and otherwise unvested (and did not otherwise accelerate pursuant to the foregoing provisions), the time- and service-based vesting condition applicable to the equity award will no longer apply in its entirety, and any performance-based condition and timing of payment of the award will be as provided in the applicable award agreement.

-If Mr. Alberini's employment terminates due to his death or "disability" (as defined in the Alberini Employment Agreement), he will be entitled to receive the following separation benefits: (1) payment of the pro-rata annual cash incentive described above for the year in which his employment terminates except that the pro-rata annual cash incentive will be based on the "target" level of performance for the year and (2) pro-rata accelerated vesting of each of his then outstanding and unvested equity awards as described above.
+If Mr. Alberini's employment terminates due to his death or "disability" (as defined in the Alberini Employment Agreement) prior to February 2, 2030, he will be entitled to receive the following separation benefits: (1) payment of the pro-rata annual bonus described above for the year in which his employment terminates except that the pro-rata annual bonus will be based on the "target" level of performance for the year, (2) pro-rata accelerated vesting of each of his then outstanding and unvested equity awards granted on or before December 19, 2024 (including, without limitation, the Alberini One-Time Award), as described above, and (3) as to each of his then outstanding and unvested equity awards granted after December 19, 2024 other than the Alberini One-Time Award, (a) all time and service-based vesting conditions will no longer apply and (b) as to an award that is subject to performance-based vesting requirements, the award will remain outstanding until the end of the applicable performance period (as such performance period may be shortened pursuant to the applicable award terms in connection with a change in control or similar event) and the vesting of the award will be determined based on achievement of the performance conditions as provided in the applicable award agreement.